hyweljohnllewellyn/hywelme/_posts/2015-11-23-create-jekyll-static-site-posts-using-proseio.md

 Prose.io has some powerful configuration capability to simplify the user editing experience, which I will be exploring in upcoming posts.

+## Update as of February 2016
+I have been using Prose.io regularly to create posts on this website now for a couple of months.
+I would recommend it.

+**Pros**
+- it is very quick to start a post
+- you can edit posts through the web - even on my mobile
+- adding an image to the post is also super fast

+**Cons**
+- no spell checker

+## Basic Prose.io Configuration

 The basic prose configuration is added to the _config.yml file of my Jekyll site

 {% highlight yaml %}